‘World’s Sexiest Nurse’ Lauren Drain Flaunts Killer Bikini Body With A Pig On Bahamas Beach

 Lauren Drain’s Instagram account appears to have received a fun update.
-The “World’s Sexiest Nurse” has been making headlines for her pregnancy, although this wouldn’t be the first throwback that the blonde has posted: The Inquisitr documented the social media sensation doing similar, just recently.
-Lauren’s growing bump may be seeing her in maternity swimwear, but it looks like the star was in the mood to showcase her pre-pregnancy body today.
+The “World’s Sexiest Nurse” has been making headlines for her pregnancy, although this wouldn’t be the first throwback that the blonde has posted.
+The Inquisitr documented the social media sensation recently posting some classic pics.
+Lauren’s growing bump features her in maternity swimwear as of late, but it looks like the star was in the mood to showcase her pre-pregnancy body today.

-Lauren’s photo showed her in a stunning setting with a geo-tag placing her in The Bahamas.
-The star was seen right on shores as she carried one of the island’s pigs – anyone familiar with Exuma will know that the cute animals wander the beaches.
+Lauren’s photo showed her in a stunning setting with a geotag placing her in the Bahamas.
+The star was on the beach as she carried one of the island’s pigs; anyone familiar with Exuma will know that the cute animals are known to wander the beaches.

-Lauren was seen flaunting her slamming bikini body as she was photographed full length, with the camera taking in her muscly frame as well as those feminine curves.
-The star was rocking a bright red bikini with string ties at the briefs, with a little cleavage-flashing reminding fans that it isn’t just rock-hard muscle with this fitness fiend.
+Lauren was seen flaunting her slamming bikini body as she was photographed full length, with the camera taking in her muscular frame, as well as her feminine curves.
+The star was rocking a bright red bikini with string ties at the briefs, with a little cleavage reminding fans that it isn’t just rock-hard muscle with this fitness fiend.
 Of course, the photo proved adorable by virtue of Lauren carrying that little pig.
-The star was seen looking downward and smiling as she walked, with one hand also placed near her waist.
+The star looked downward and smiled as she walked, with her free hand tugging at the strings of her bikini bottoms.

-The photo seemed to suggest that Lauren might not keep the image live on her account, although fan comments coming in quickly saw users encouraging the star not to delete her snap.
+The caption seemed to suggest that Lauren might not keep the image live on her account, although fan comments coming in quickly saw users encouraging the star to not delete her snap.

-Lauren does seem to have become somewhat of social media sensation.
-The star now boasts 3.9 million followers, with her Instagram bio pointing towards both her career in nursing as well as her other achievements.
-Also mentioned is the star’s fitness program.
+Lauren has become somewhat of social media sensation.
+The star now boasts 3.9 million followers, with her Instagram bio pointing toward both her career in nursing, as well as her other achievements, including her fitness program.

 View this post on Instagram